Guide to the KY Bourbon Trail: Perfect 3-Day Itinerary

 Kentucky is the king of Bourbon!
 In fact, Kentucky is considered the top whiskey-distilling region in the United States.
 We’re pretty proud of our history and pioneering of distilling practices.
 We have a nice selection of distilleries and it's evident by the popularity of the Kentucky Bourbon Trail.

 Come stay at our pet-friendly cottages in Lawrenceburg, KY.
-We have five luxurious cottages to choose from and one spacious main house that can accommodate up to 20.
+We have seven luxurious cottages to choose from and one spacious main house that comfortably sleeps 16 guests.
 With our private hot tubs, full kitchens, fire pits, grills, and spacious front porch, we think our cottages are the perfect home base for a Kentucky Bourbon Trail weekend.

 We’ve got a lot, but we welcome you to come see for yourself!
 Kentucky has around 100 licensed distilleries and these are spread across 42 counties.